2020 Christian Democratic Appeal leadership election: Aftermath

 Following his victory, Hugo de Jonge announced that he and Omtzigt would run as lead candidates for the 2021 Dutch general election together, calling Omtzigt his "running mate".
 Four months later, however, De Jonge found that the position of party leader was difficult to combine with his role as Minister of Health, Welfare and Sport, given the attention required of him during the COVID-19 pandemic.
 On 12 November 2020, he resigned from his position as party leader.
 The day after, the party's executive board announced that it had chosen Wopke Hoekstra as the new party leader, despite the fact that Hoekstra did not participate in the leadership election.

 Pieter Omtzigt claimed that party chair Rutger Ploum had promised him that he would be allowed to take De Jonge's place in the event of the latter's resignation, and expressed his dissatisfaction with Hoekstra's appointment.
-Omtzigt temporarily resigned from campaigning in February 2021, a month before the general election.
-Initially, he cited being overworked, but in March 2021, it came to light that he was being harassed by CDA prominents for his investigations into the Dutch childcare benefits scandal and his critical stance in the leadership election.
-On 12 June 2021, Omtzigt confirmed the rumours that he was being harassed and split from the CDA to continue as an independent Member of Parliament.
+Omtzigt temporarily resigned from campaigning in February 2021, a month before the general election, because he was overworked.
+On 12 June 2021, Omtzigt left split from CDA and continued as an independent Member of Parliament.
+He alleged he was being harassed by CDA prominents for his investigations into the Dutch childcare benefits scandal and his critical stance in the leadership election.